Registered Apprenticeship Information System (RAIS)

 Collection period: January through May of the year after the reference period

 - Fields of study

 Data sources and methodology

 The RAIS covers registered apprentices taking in-class and/or on-the-job training in trades that are either Red Seal or non-Red Seal and where apprenticeship training is either compulsory or voluntary.
 It also covers apprentices or trade qualifiers (challengers) who are granted provincial and interprovincial certificates.
 In the context of the RAIS, a trade qualifier (challenger) is a tradesperson who, according to the assessment authority of the province or territory, has enough experience to pass the final exam to obtain certification without previously following an apprenticeship program.

 Information using questionnaires is no longer being requested

 This survey is a census with a cross-sectional design.

-The RAIS is produced from administrative data and is conducted on an annual basis as a census of all registered apprentices and trade qualifiers in Canada.
+The RAIS is conducted on an annual basis for all registered apprentices and trade qualifiers in Canada.

 Provincial and territorial jurisdictions provide administrative records where each record represents either a registered apprentice or trade qualifier.
 For the RAIS, these administrative records are the units of analysis.